Kidney Exchange QAOA Example

 Author: Bill Wisotsky

-Currently there are more than 100,000 patients on the waitling list in the United States for a kidney transplant from a deceased donor.
-This is addressed by the a program called the Kidney Exchange Program.
-This program won the Nobel Prize in Economics for Alvin E. Roth and Lloyd S. Shapley's contributions to the theory of stable matchings and the design of markets on 2012.
+Currently, more than 100,000 patients are on the waiting list in the United States for a kidney transplant from a deceased donor.
+This is addressed by a program called the Kidney Exchange Program.
+This program won the 2012 Nobel Prize in Economics for Alvin E. Roth and Lloyd S. Shapley's contributions to the theory of stable matchings and the design of markets.

-This is consdered an NP-Hard combinatorial optimization problem that becomes exponetially more difficult as the size of the pool increases.
+This is considered an NP-Hard combinatorial optimization problem that becomes exponentially more difficult as the size of the pool increases.
 The longest chain in history involved 35 tranplants in the United States in 2015.

 import warnings